-- Prerequisite: 85% or higher in Biology, or 70% in any Advanced/AP science course - See General Requirements for Advanced and AP Courses on page 20. - · Grade Level: 11, 12
+Prerequisite: 85% or higher in Biology or 70% in any Advanced/AP science course

 AP ENVIRONMENTAL SCIENCE

 This course is designed to be the equivalent of an introductory college course in environmental science.
 It will provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems, to evaluate risks associated with these problems, and to examine solutions for resolving them.
 Topics include population, land and water use, earth systems and resources, the living world, energy resources and consumption, pollution, and global change.
 This lab-based course prepares students to take the AP Environmental Science exam.